Pattaya to Bangkok by Slow TrainConfucius say (or was it Entwistle?): 'Slow train better than slow bus'.

 I am not sure who lived in the carriages in the sidings, but they all had satellite TV and a shared cooking wagon.
 The rolling stock living accommodation looked pretty decrepit though.

-From Chachoengsao to the outskirts of Bangkok, it is mostly rice fields - beautiful when it's young rice, and derelict stations.
+From Chachoengsao to the outskirts of Bangkok, it is mostly rice fields - beautiful when it's young rice, and quiet stations, some apparently derelict.

 The trip from South Pattaya to Lat Krabang, near the new airport, took around three hours, 30 minutes longer than the bus, but so much more pleasant, relaxing even, and we avoided the 1 hour trek home (at rush hour) from Ekkamai Bus Station.